You are here: Urology Textbook > Surgery (procedures) > Vasectomy

 - Supine position of the patient

-- Perioperative antibiotic prophylaxis, if risk factors for a wound infection are present.
+- Perioperative antibiotic prophylaxis if risk factors for surgical site infections are present.

 Technique of Local Anesthesia for Vasectomy: